hashicorp/nomad-guides/vault-examples/goapp/README.md

 ```
 ## Step 3: Validate dynamic credentials

 Now, lets check the application logs to make sure they were able to receive dynamic credentials from Vault and authenticate to the database.
+Grab an allocation ID from the `nomad status app` command.

 ```bash
 vagrant@node1:/vagrant/vault-examples/goapp$ nomad logs -stderr 2d6db3e2